-Focus Groups with key stakeholders, May-Jun 2025
+Focus groups with key stakeholders, May-June 2025

-Focus Groups are a critical part of gathering the evidence base for RSVP, and we have been busy in May and June hosting sessions with two groups of key stakeholders:
+Focus groups are a critical part of gathering the evidence base for RSVP, and we have been busy in May and June hosting sessions with two groups of key stakeholders:

-Deans & Directors of Doctoral Schools.
+Deans and Directors of Doctoral Schools

-Non-HEI based research supervisors.
+Non-HEI based research supervisors

-Deans & Directors of Doctoral Schools (DDDs)
+Deans and Directors of Doctoral Schools (DDDs)

 We have been seeking the perspectives of Deans and Directors of Doctoral Schools across the UK, with a view to understanding more about their experiences as managers from an institutional perspective, as well as their approaches to dealing with poor supervision practice.
 We have also been discussing potential policy changes relating to UK research supervision culture, and the impacts that would be most beneficial to the sector.